mksaraf/kubernetes-lab-tutorial/content/network.md

 Without specifying the type of service, kubernetes by default uses the ``Type: ClusterIP`` option, which means that the new service is only exposed only within the cluster.
 It is kind of like internal kubernetes service, so not particularly useful if you want to accept external traffic.

-When creating a service, kubernetes has four options of service types:
+When creating a service, currently, kubernetes provides four options of service types:

    * **ClusterIP**: it exposes the service only on a cluster internal IP making the service only reachable from within the cluster.
 This is the default Service Type.
    * **NodePort**: it exposes the service on each node public IP on a static port as defined in the NodePort option.
 It will be possible to access the service, from outside the cluster.